 Another tradition that emerged from around this time was that of the Christmas Crib.
 It is believed to have originated in Italy when Francis of Assisi used one to explain the Christmas Story to children.

 Religious piety aside Christmas was also the great festival of eating and drinking.
 Though how well you did either was dependent upon wealth and your place in the social order.
-The Nobility of course ate very well indeed, and prior to sitting down to dinner they would exchange gifts.
+The Nobility of course ate very well indeed, and prior to sitting down to dinner they would exchange gifts (the poor exchanged greetings).

 The bird of choice was not turkey, which was not introduced from America until much later, but goose, or swan, and often known as the Gilded Peacock.